Good and Bad Passwords How-To

 If the result matches the hash stored in the password file, then

 the password has been cracked.
-The cracking program may also make
+The cracking program normally also

-permutations of the dictionary list such as appending or
+makes various permutations of the dictionary list such as appending

 name or title from the password file and make combinations and